Sidney Foster

-Sidney Foster (May 23, 1917 — February 7, 1977), born Sidney Earl Finkelstein, was an American virtuoso pianist and teacher.
+Sidney Foster (May 23, 1917 – February 7, 1977), born Sidney Earl Finkelstein, was an American virtuoso pianist and teacher.
 He studied with Isabelle Vengerova and David Saperton at the Curtis Institute of Music in Philadelphia, and in 1940 became the first winner of the Edgar M. Leventritt Award.
 He concertized over four decades in the United States and performed in Europe, the Soviet Union, Israel and Japan.
-He was Professor of Piano at Indiana University from 1952–1977.
+He was Professor of Piano at Indiana University from 1952 to 1977.
 He was described as "a virtuoso and a great interpreter of great music," and affirmed as "everything the connoisseurs claim he is: an interesting, original pianist, the master of tonal shading and an artist."

 Biography

 Early years

 Sidney Foster was born in Florence, South Carolina, in 1917, the son of Louis Finkelstein and Anna Diamond.
 At age four, he began to play popular tunes on the piano that he heard on the radio.
 In 1925 he moved to Miami, Florida and had piano lessons with Earl Chester Smith, faculty member of the University of Miami.
 In 1927, while still living in Florida, his mother took him to New York City to play for pianist Josef Hofmann, then Director of the Curtis Institute in Philadelphia.
 He was accepted, at age 10, the youngest person to have been admitted to that celebrated institution.

-He was assigned to the class of David Saperton, Hoffman's assistant (and the son-in-law of pianist Leopold Godowsky).
+He was assigned to the class of David Saperton, Hofmann's assistant (and the son-in-law of pianist Leopold Godowsky).
 At the first lesson, when it became clear that the young boy lacked proficiency in reading music, Saperton demanded an explanation, given that Foster had played Beethoven's Pathetique Sonata for Josef Hofmann months before.
 Foster explained that he had learned the sonata by listening to a record a few times.

 After working on his reading skills with a secondary teacher, Foster was soon assigned to Isabelle Vengerova, with whom he studied for two years.
 He then left Curtis for a few years, during which he studied with Arthur Newstead in New York and for three years with Walter Goldstein in New Orleans, where his family had moved by that time.

 When he returned to Curtis, in 1934, he studied with Saperton until his graduation in 1938.

 In October 1939 he married Bronja Singer, a fellow student of Saperton's.
 The couple had two sons, Lincoln and Justin, born in 1942 and 1945.